 We conducted our annual statutory review of the electoral register, known as the 'annual canvass', between August and November 2022 to ensure that the information held on the register is accurate and up to date.
 The revised electoral register was published on 1 December 2022.

-During the canvass we must contact every property to find out if there are any changes to the household so we can remove the people who no longer live there and invite new occupants to register to vote.
+During the canvass we contact every property to find out if there are any changes to the household so we can remove the people who no longer live there and invite new occupants to register to vote.
 Only one person is required to respond on behalf of the household.

-We have contacted households by paper form and by email (where we hold an email address), so please respond promptly if you are contacted.
-To confirm the authenticity of these emails, we have published a sample version of this email.
+We contacted households by paper form and by email (where we hold an email address), so please respond promptly if you are contacted.
+To confirm the authenticity of these emails, we published a sample version of this email.

 How to respond

 Please make sure you read the communication that we send to you as it will instruct you on what action, if any, you need to take.

 It is important that you respond as soon as possible.
 Residents are required by law to confirm details relating to their households.

 Responding promptly will prevent the need to send a reminder form and the requirement for our staff to make follow up visits to your property to obtain this information.
 These visits will take place between 19 October and 16 November.
 Our staff will be wearing council photo identification badges.